 - 1A.
 Physical therapists shall act in a respectful manner toward each person regardless of age, gender, race, nationality, religion, ethnicity, social or economic status, sexual orientation, health condition, or disability. - 1B.
-Physical therapists shall recognize their personal biases and shall not discriminate against others in physical therapist practice, consultation, education, research, and administration. - Principle #2: Physical therapists shall be trustworthy and compassionate in addressing the rights and needs of patients/clients.
+Physical therapists shall recognize their personal biases and shall not discriminate against others in physical therapist practice, consultation, education, research, and administration.

+Principle #2: Physical therapists shall be trustworthy and compassionate in addressing the rights and needs of patients and clients.
 (Core Values: Altruism, Compassion, Professional Duty)

 - 2A.
-Physical therapists shall adhere to the core values of the profession and shall act in the best interests of patients/clients over the interests of the physical therapist. - 2B.
-Physical therapists shall provide physical therapy services with compassionate and caring behaviors that incorporate the individual and cultural differences of patients/clients. - 2C.
-Physical therapists shall provide the information necessary to allow patients or their surrogates to make informed decisions about physical therapy care or participation in clinical research.

-- 2D.
-Physical therapists shall collaborate with patients/clients to empower them in decisions about their health care. - 2E.
-Physical therapists shall protect confidential patient/ client information and may disclose confidential information to appropriate authorities only when allowed or as required by law.
+Physical therapists shall adhere to the core values of the profession and shall act in the best interests of patients and clients over the interests of the physical therapist. - 2B.
+Physical therapists shall provide physical therapist services with compassionate and caring behaviors that incorporate the individual and cultural differences of patients and clients. - 2C.
+Physical therapists shall provide the information necessary to allow patients or their surrogates to make informed decisions about physical therapist care or participation in clinical research. - 2D.
+Physical therapists shall collaborate with patients and clients to empower them in decisions about their health care. - 2E.
+Physical therapists shall protect confidential patient and client information and may disclose confidential information to appropriate authorities only when allowed or as required by law.

 Principle #3: Physical therapists shall be accountable for making sound professional judgments.
-(Core Values: Excellence, Integrity)
+2 (Core Values: Excellence, Integrity)

 - 3A.
-Physical therapists shall demonstrate independent and objective professional judgment in the patient's/client's best interest in all practice settings. - 3B.
-Physical therapists shall demonstrate professional judgment informed by professional standards, evidence (including current literature and established best practice), practitioner experience, and patient/client values. - 3C.
+Physical therapists shall demonstrate independent and objective professional judgment in the patient's or client's best interest in all practice settings. - 3B.
+Physical therapists shall demonstrate professional judgment informed by professional standards, evidence (including current literature and established best practice), practitioner experience, and patient and client values. - 3C.
 Physical therapists shall make judgments within their scope of practice and level of expertise and shall communicate with, collaborate with, or refer to peers or other health care professionals when necessary. - 3D.
 Physical therapists shall not engage in conflicts of interest that interfere with professional judgment. - 3E.
 Physical therapists shall provide appropriate direction of and communication with physical therapist assistants and support personnel.

-Principle #4: Physical therapists shall demonstrate integrity in their relationships with patients/clients, families, colleagues, students, research participants, other health care providers, employers, payers, and the public.
+Principle #4: Physical therapists shall demonstrate integrity in their relationships with patients and clients, families, colleagues, students, research participants, other health care providers, employers, payers, and the public.
 (Core Value: Integrity)

-- 4A.
-Physical therapists shall provide truthful, accurate, and relevant information and shall not make misleading representations. - 4B.
+4A.
+Physical therapists shall provide truthful, accurate, and relevant information and shall not make misleading representations.

+- 4B.
 Physical therapists shall not exploit persons over whom they have supervisory, evaluative or other authority (eg, patients/clients, students, supervisees, research participants, or employees). - 4C.
-Physical therapists shall discourage misconduct by health care professionals and report illegal or unethical acts to the relevant authority, when appropriate. - 4D.
-Physical therapists shall report suspected cases of abuse involving children or vulnerable adults to the appropriate authority, subject to law. - 4E.
-Physical therapists shall not engage in any sexual relationship with any of their patients/clients, supervisees, or students. - 4F.
-Physical therapists shall not harass anyone verbally, physically, emotionally, or sexually.
+Physical therapists shall not engage in any sexual relationship with any of their patients and clients, supervisees, or students. - 4D.
+Physical therapists shall not harass anyone verbally, physically, emotionally, or sexually. - 4E.
+Physical therapists shall discourage misconduct by physical therapists, physical therapist assistants, and other health care professionals and, when appropriate, report illegal or unethical acts, including verbal, physical, emotional, or sexual harassment, to an appropriate authority with jurisdiction over the conduct. - 4F.
+Physical therapists shall report suspected cases of abuse involving children or vulnerable adults to the appropriate authority, subject to law.

 Principle #5: Physical therapists shall fulfill their legal and professional obligations.
 (Core Values: Professional Duty, Accountability)